Honors Scholar Degree Designees: 2025-2026

 Scholarships and Awards: Honors Scholar Designation

-My name is Giselle Gube and I completed the Honors Scholar Designation.
+My name is Sara Condon and I completed the Honors Scholar Designation.

 Scholarships and Awards: Honors Scholar Designation

-Scholarships and Awards: Honors Scholar Designation; Honors Philosophy Award
+Scholarships and Awards: Honors Scholar Designation; Honors Public Intellectual Award; Graff-Stacewicz Public Intellecutal Scholarship

 Scholarships and Awards: Honors Scholar Designation